List of The Inbetweeners characters: John Kennedy

 John Kennedy, referred to by the boys as Paedo Kennedy, is a geography teacher at Rudge Park Comprehensive.
 A rumour frequently circulates of him being a paedophile (according to Simon, he was once caught masturbating to the school orchestra in the music cupboard), and he shows a particular attraction toward Neil.
-In "The Field Trip", he goes as far to take Neil "skinny dipping" and buys him a bottle of vodka as an incentive for him to get drunk, before sneaking into the boys' dormitory in the middle of the night and inappropriately massaging Neil's leg.
-Neil, however, seems oblivious to the illegality of Kennedy's actions until he reappears in "The Fashion Show".
-Mr. Gilbert makes it clear that he is aware of Kennedy's tendencies, stating that he has "put his fucking neck on the line" for him.
+In "The Field Trip", he goes as far to buy Neil a pair of trunks and take him swimming, and buys him a bottle of vodka as an incentive for him to get drunk, before sneaking into the boys' dormitory in the middle of the night and inappropriately massaging Neil's leg.
+Neil, however, seems oblivious to the illegality of Kennedy's actions until he reappears in "The Fashion Show" and drunkenly attempts to undress Neil.
+Mr Gilbert makes it clear that he is aware of Kennedy's tendencies, stating that he has "put [his] fucking neck on the line" for him.
 He is still, however, employed by the school, much to the incredulity of the boys.